 4. Now, click the “-” button to remove the disk from the Privacy tab — this will force Spotlight to reindex the disk.

-5. Click on the Spotlight icon and begin entering a search.
+5. Click the Spotlight icon and begin entering a search.
 Spotlight will display a status bar to show the progress of the indexing.
 When this bar no longer appears, the indexing is complete.

 sudo mdutil -i on /